• Skip to primary navigation

 Check out this excellent Hoa Lu and Tam Coc tour for more detailed information and book your ticket online.

-Where to stay in Tam Coc on a budget: Tuan Ngoc Hotel
+Where to stay in Tam Coc on a budget

-Tuan Ngoc Hotel is a small-scale hotel in Tam Coc and one of the best accommodations of our one month Vietnam trip.
+Tuan Ngoc Hotel is a small-scale hotel in Tam Coc and one of the best accommodations we stayed at during our one-month Vietnam trip.

 The family who runs the hotel is incredibly friendly and really makes you feel at home.
 The rooms are clean, the bed is very comfortable and the Wi-Fi was good.

 All the food was delicious and freshly prepared.
-Definitely a recommended place to stay!
+A highly recommended place to stay!

 Check prices on Agoda | Check prices on Booking